20d170002/SoC-Final-project/README.md

 In week 3, we covered live age and gender detection.

 Task 4
-Live Age and Gender Detection
+Live Age and Gender Detection : We watched a 2hr long video, and understood and wrote the code to detect live age and gender.
+But it turned out that it wasn't trained properly since it gave wrong results sometimes.

 Task 5
-Age and Gender Detection on YouTube Videos : We watched a 2hr long video, and understood and wrote the code to detect live age and gender.
-But it turned out that it wasn't trained properly since it gave wrong results sometimes.
+Age and Gender Detection on YouTube Videos : This was a modified code, where it detected age and gender for a youtube video.
 All the practice notebooks are attached.

 Checkpoint 3